1. Changelog

 are in the final program).
 Conversely,

 is a constraint violation and thus the program may not compile, link, or run.
+This is mildly better than using a function pointer object because null function pointers are no longer a potential point of failure.

 5. Wording